 Long before we had the proper knowledge and tools for understanding, it was believed that Mumijo was a divine substance.
-Of course we’ve come a long way from then, as we successfully traded superstition for scientifical research.
+Of course, we’ve come a long way from then, as we successfully traded superstition for scientific research.
 Naturally, if we want to understand something, we have to go back to its source.
 And just as it happens, everything started with humus 200 million years ago.
-The most commonly accepted theory so far, states that Shilajit was created from plant derived humus with the help of repeated tectonic plate incidents all over the planet.
-This caused stacking of dead plant material under high pressure, turning in to Shilajit along the way.
+The most commonly accepted theory so far, states that Shilajit was created from plant-derived humus with the help of repeated tectonic plate incidents all over the planet.
+This caused the stacking of dead plant material under high pressure, turning in to Shilajit along the way.

-This was further divided into four different theories, each one explaining this proccess differently, raging from microbiotical point of view to chemical polymerization.
-We wont go in to details, but it’s safe to say they all failed to give sufficient proof.
+This was further divided into four different theories, each one explaining this process differently, raging from a microbiological point of view to chemical polymerization.
+We won’t go into details, but it’s safe to say they all failed to give sufficient proof.
 As we mentioned before, costly and extensive research was not yet attempted on a bigger scale.
-A much needed research from Dr. Ghosal has proved a highly plausible link between ammonite based hummus and formation of bio-active compounds of Shilajit.
+Much-needed research from Dr. Ghosal has proved a highly plausible link between ammonite based hummus and the formation of bio-active compounds of Shilajit.

 SHILAJIT, AMMONITES AND ASTEROIDS

-You might ask yourselfs at this point, where exactly is the connection between all of this?
+You might ask yourselves at this point, where exactly is the connection between all of this?

 Well, the connection lies in certain organic compounds and conjugates that can be found in shilajit, ammonites and asteroids.
 The compounds are fullerene, fullerene-C-, -N- and -O- centered abducts, metals and minerals in addition to other bio-active compounds, common to all.